rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

     EOF

 Start neutron server running and verify that it stays running.
-The second line will give information about the running neutron process (again wait for about 15 seconds before running the second command):
+The second line gives information about the running neutron process (again wait for about 15 seconds before running the second command):

     start neutron
     ps aux|grep neutron

-If neutron will not start use the following line to manually start neutron.
-If the neutron process has errors in starting it will give you output to aid in debugging the problem.
+If neutron will not start, use the following line to manually start neutron.
+If the neutron process has errors in starting, it gives you output to aid in debugging the problem.

     sudo -u neutron neutron-server --config-file=/etc/neutron/neutron.conf --config-file=/etc/neutron/plugins/ml2/ml2_conf.ini --log-file /var/log/neutron/server.log

-In the next article of this series we install several nova processes onto the controller node.
+In the next article of this series, we install several nova processes onto the controller node.